-Emotional affair is a relatively new term for me, but apparently it is a growing trend, particularly in the workplace.
+Emotional affair is a popular term for the growing trend, particularly in the workplace.
 An emotional affair is defined as a bond between two people that mimics the closeness and emotional intimacy of a romantic relationship, while never being physically consummated.
 Also known as affairs of the heart.

 10 Signs That You May Be Having An Emotional Affair...

 He/She Is The First Thing You Think About When You Wake Up

 He's The First One You Want To Share Good News With

 You Plan What You Are Going To Wear/Say/Do When She's Around